 Raising Caterpillars and Butterflies

 There are many stages a caterpillar has to endure before finally emerging as a moth or butterfly.
 Each phase is fascinating and has a lesson to teach.
-Raising caterpillars and butterflies provides a window into one of nature’s little miracles and is a unique way to add beauty and mystery to your garden once your charges are released.
+Raising caterpillars and butterflies provides a window into one of nature’s little miracles and is a unique way to add beauty and mystery to your garden.

 Teaching kids about caterpillars allows you a unique opportunity to show them the steps in a life cycle.
 Most caterpillars go through five instars, or stages of growth, followed by the pupal phase and then adulthood.
 Caterpillars are actually the larvae of any number of winged insects.
 Remember, the biology lessons of your elementary school years and you will know that these are the babies of the fabulous butterflies and moths found in your region.